 Rep. Carbaugh fights veteran discrimination

-STATEHOUSE – House Bill (HB) 1231 authored by State Representative Martin Carbaugh (R-Fort Wayne) and co-authored by Reps.
-Doug Gutwein (R- Francesville), Bob Cherry (R-Greenfield) and David Niezgodski (D-South Bend) passed out of the House Monday with unanimous vote and will now go to the Senate for further discussion.
+STATEHOUSE – House Bill (HB) 1242 authored by State Representative Martin Carbaugh (R-Fort Wayne) and co- authored by Reps.
+Karlee Macer (D-Indianapolis), Bob Morris (R-Fort Wayne) and Dave Ober (R-Albion) passed out of the House today with a unanimous vote and will now go to the Senate for further discussion.

 State Rep. Martin Carbaugh serves as Vice Chairman of the Insurance Committee.
 He also serves on the Employment, Labor and Pensions Committee and the Veterans Affairs and Public Safety Committee.
 Rep. Carbaugh represents a portion of Allen County.